alnf/toxcore/docs/Group-Chats.md

 <a name="Features" />
 ## Features
+* Join via Chat ID or direct invite
 * Private messages
 * Action messages (/me)
 * Both public and private groups
-* Permanence (a group cannot 'die' as long as at least one peer retains their group credentials)
+* Permanence (a group cannot 'die' as long as at least one peer retains their group credentials, which doesn't require being online all the time)
 * Persistence across client restarts
 * Ability to set peer limits
 * Moderation (kicking, banning, silencing)